Enjoy Those Wonderful Holiday Meals While Avoiding Indigestion

 Another excellent product to take to reduce or eliminate digestive problems is artichoke extract.
 Go on the internet or to a well-stocked health food store and purchase a standardized extract of artichoke.
 It should be standardized to “cynarin” content (the more the better) take enough of the extract to get 500 mg. of cynarin and take 3 times a day.
 This helps many people with their digestive problems especially those caused by difficulty in digesting fats.

-Finally, if you do get bloating or gas or pain, instead of taking the antacid products discussed before, you can try teas of chamomile, peppermint, fennel or combinations thereof.
+Finally, if you do get bloating or gas or pain, instead of taking the antacid products discussed before, you can try teas of chamomile, peppermint, fennel, or combinations thereof.

-One last tip… When lying down, lie, or sleep on your left side to reduce reflux.
+SIDE SLEEPING: When lying down, lie, or sleep on your left side to reduce reflux.
 Anatomy and gravity play a significant role in heartburn symptom frequency, length, and severity.
 While on your left side, your stomach will be positioned below your esophagus, which makes reflux more difficult.

 Indigestion is not fun and it takes away from the pleasure of enjoying meals with your family and friends.
 Experiment with the information above.
 See what works for you.
 One or more of the solutions mentioned above may very well be your answer and eliminate the need for antacid products or eliminate the symptoms you have been suffering with.